Barbell rows: proper form, muscles worked, and tips

 - Why

-- Here's what I've noticed: momentum shifts the load from your muscles to your joints and lower back.
-That's a problem.
-It also cuts down time under tension — and time under tension is where the real growth signal comes from.
+- I’ve seen momentum steal gains more often than it helps.
+When you swing through a rep, the load shifts from your muscles straight to your joints and lower back.
+That’s a bad trade.
+It also cuts time under tension short, and that’s where the real growth signal lives.
+My own best results came when I slowed everything down and let my muscles do the work.

 - Fix

-- I lower the bar with control for a full two-second count.
-Pause at the bottom, arms fully extended.
-Then I pull explosive but not jerky.
-Controlled tension builds more muscle than sloppy speed, and I've seen the difference in my own lifts.
+- I lower the bar with control, counting out two full seconds on the way down.
+At the bottom, arms fully extended, I pause for one beat.
+Then I pull up explosively—but no jerking.
+Controlled tension builds more muscle than sloppy speed, every time.

 Just show up.
 Dorsi handles the rest.